gagin/gradual/README.md

-# gradual
+# gradually improving GPT tool
 This a command-line ChatGPT client that stores dialog histories in BigQuery.
+Use "-model gpt-4" to use gpt-4 (or whatever OpenAI model that supports ChatCompletion API).
-Almost all code (except db structure and some SQL) is written by ChatGPT, orchestrated by me.
+Almost all code (except db structure and some SQL) is written by ChatGPT (in free mode, 3.5 Turbo), orchestrated by me.
 I'm not a programmer.

+# Purpose
+I made this for training purposes mostly, but also because I want to use GPT-4 via API, which is with my volume is cheaper than ChatGPT+ subscription.
+I can use Playground, of course, but I like to keep history and have ability to extend functionality.
+I acknowledge that this may seem like 'reinventing the wheel,' as many of these facilities are already available in existing code.
+However, see above, training.
+Moreover, it's an experimental endeavor to explore how someone without a programming background can work with GPT.

+## ToDo
+- Auto-continuation depending on stop-reason
+- Background questions augmentation (optional, user-configurable)
+- Background response augmentation (optional, user-configurable)
+- Browser UI
+- Model response wait indicator
+- Auto-naming threads
+- Control and logging for temperature and other parameters
+- Investingate why GPT-3.5-Turbo is so much slower via API compared to ChatGPT

+# Setup

 ## DB schema